PP Woven Bags & Raffia Recycling Line

 Shredding

-Low-speed, high-torque reduction opens woven structure and stabilizes the downstream cut.
+Low-speed, high-torque reduction opens woven structure and stabilizes downstream cutting.

 Wet Granulation

-Water-assisted cutting creates a defined flake size range and starts the wash process early.
+Water-assisted cutting creates a defined flake size range and starts washing early.

 Friction Washing

-High-shear scrubbing removes sand, dust, loosened ink, and attached fibers from the flake surface.
+High-shear scrubbing removes sand, dust, loosened ink, and attached fibers.

 Rinsing & Separation

-Rinse and density-based separation improve PP purity while removing remaining heavy contamination.
+Rinse and density separation improve PP purity while removing heavy contamination.

 Dewatering & Drying

-Mechanical dewatering plus thermal drying, with optional squeezing, delivers the target residual moisture.
+Mechanical dewatering plus thermal drying delivers the target residual moisture.

-Conditioned flakes are converted into uniform pellets when storage, dosing, or resale requires pellet form.
+Optional pelletizing converts conditioned flakes into uniform pellets for storage, dosing, or resale.

 Feeding & Pre-Sorting